It may not be the only choice, but for thousands of people when buying a smartphone, the iPhone is the obvious choice.

 This of course is the subject of much passionate debate here at Macworld.

-We’ve ordered the line up to represent the best iPhones for most people.
+We've ranked the lineup to represent the best iPhones for most people.
 We took into consideration age, size, price on contract or handset only, performance and more to decide which should sit atop the charts.

 1. Apple iPhone 7